 With this post I’m starting a new series of personal, nail-biter stories that illustrate these 10 trauma-informed classroom strategies for navigating behavior emergencies.
 In this post I'll share the strategies, and then the first story.

 10 trauma-informed classroom strategies that have helped me navigate behavior emergencies.

-- Breathe and don’t panic.
-Slowly breathe in through your nose for a count of four, hold for a count of four, and breathe out through pursed lips for a count of four can help you calm down and clear your mind so you can lead your learning community.
+Breathe and don’t panic.
+Slowly breathing in through my nose for a count of four, holding for a count of four, and breathing out through pursed lips for a count of four can help me calm down and clear my mind so I can lead my learning community.

-- Validate feelings and needs.
+Validate feelings and needs.
 I don’t have to agree with someone’s interpretation or perspective to honor it.
-Summarize what I hear the distressed student saying and take a guess at his/her feelings and needs.
+I can summarize what I hear the distressed student saying and take a guess at his/her/their feelings and needs.

-- Reflect back strengths. #7 reflect back strengths and #8 remind of goals are both related to holding a vision of who my students are becoming, one that they can borrow when they feel they’ve lost their way.
+Reflect back strengths.
+This and #8, remind of goals, are both related to holding a vision of who my students are becoming, one they can borrow when they feel they’ve lost their way.
 Trauma-impacted learners who get triggered have momentarily lost their way and need both of these.
 Using these two strategies reminds them of who they are becoming, what they already know how to do that they can do now, and actually starts the process for #9 offering them an alternative and #10 helping everyone save face.
 All of these together are consistent with nurturing healing relationships.

 To see how these might look and sound in action, here is story #1.

 Story #1: But I don’t WANNA be in your class!

 With waist length hair flying about his head while standing at the entrance to my prison classroom waving his “Call Out”, a man shouted, “I’m NOT in this class, I don’t know why I’m on the Call Out.
 I DON’T WANNA be in your parenting class!